TaitoUnited/full-stack-template/README.md

 * If you break the dependency rules, at least try to avoid making circular dependencies between directories.
 Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.
 * Each block of implementation (function, class, module, sql query, ...) should be clearly named by its responsibility and implement only what it is responsible for, nothing else.

 See [orig-template/client/app](https://github.com/TaitoUnited/orig-template/tree/master/client/app) as an example.
-See [General Software Design](https://github.com/TaitoUnited/taito/wiki/General-Software-Design) article for more information on how to structure your app.

 ## Version control